cap-js-community/tree-sitter-cds/docs/neovim-support.md

 We have a convenience script to copy all queries (`*.scm` files) to NeoVim's `queries` directory: `./nvim/setup-nvim-treesitter.sh`.
+If you update tree-sitter-cds, you will also have to update the queries again using this script.

 ## Setup Guide with `lazy.nvim`